Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Spacetime evolution of the QGP and the electromagnetic field

 With this initial condition, the subsequent evolution of the bulk medium follows the hydrodynamic equations as~\cite{Jiang:2020big,Jiang:2018qxd,Denicol:2012cn,Romatschke:2009im,Romatschke:2017ejr}

 where the energy-momentum tensor is given by

-which involves the local energy density $\varepsilon$, the fluid four-velocity $u^{\mu}$, the pressure $P$, the shear viscosity tensor $\pi^{\mu\nu}$ and the bulk viscosity pressure $\Pi$.
-The projection tensor is defined as $\Delta^{\mu\nu} = g^{\mu\nu}-u^{\mu}u^{\nu}$ and the metric $g^{\mu\nu} = \text{diag} (1,-1,-1,-1)$ is adopted.
+which involves the local energy density $\varepsilon$, the fluid four-velocity $u^{\mu}$, the pressure $P$, the bulk viscosity pressure $\Pi$ and the shear viscosity tensor $\pi^{\mu\nu}$.
+The projection tensor is defined as $\Delta^{\mu\nu} = g^{\mu\nu}-u^{\mu}u^{\nu}$ with the metric tensor $g^{\mu\nu} = \text{diag} (1,-1,-1,-1)$.
 The hydrodynamic equations are solved together with the lattice QCD equation of state (EoS) from the Wuppertal-Budapest group~\cite{Borsanyi:2013bia}.
 For a minimal model, a constant shear-viscosity-to-entropy-density ratio is taken as $\eta_{v}/s = 0.08$ ($\eta_{v}$ for the shear viscosity), while the bulk viscosity and the net baryon density are ignored in the current work.
-With these setups, our hydrodynamic calculation is able to provide a satisfactory description of the soft hadron spectra, including their rapidity-dependent yield ($dN_{\textrm{ch}}/d\eta$) and directed flow coefficient ($v_{1}$)~\cite{Pang:2018zzo,Jiang:2021ajc,Jiang:2021foj}.
+With these setups, our hydrodynamic calculation is able to provide a satisfactory description of the soft hadron spectra, including their pseudorapidity-dependent yield ($dN_{\textrm{ch}}/d\eta$) and directed flow coefficient ($v_{1}$)~\cite{Pang:2018zzo,Jiang:2021ajc,Jiang:2021foj}.